tychart/BYU-CS-224-LABS/3-C-Printing/c-printing.md

 ## Application to Project 1: Myxxd

-In project 1 you'll write a program that can print the contents of an entire file in binary.
-You'll need to adapt your binary conversion code so that it can easily be used on an array of bytes instead of a single one.
+In project 1 you'll write a program that can print the contents of an entire file in hexadecimal/binary.
+For hexadecimal, you can use `printf`.
+For binary, you need to adapt your binary conversion code so that it can easily be used on an array of bytes instead of an individual byte.